 '''

-Algorithm 2: The quadratic-time algorithm

 1: MaxSum = -\infty;

 2: for (b = 1; b \le n; b++) do

+3:

-TmpSum = 0;
+TmpSum = 0:

-3.
+for (s = b; s \le n; s++) do

 4:

-for (s = b; s \le n; s++) do

 TmpSum += D[s];

 5:

+if (MaxSum < TmpSum) then

 6:

-if (MaxSum < TmpSum) then
+MaxSum = TmpSum; b_o = b; s_o = s;

 7:

-MaxSum = TmpSum; b_o = b; s_o = s;
+end if

 8:

-end if

-9:

 end for

+9.

 10: end for

 11: return \langle MaxSum, b_o, s_o \rangle;

 '''

-28 minutes to manage 106 elements.
+elements, and about 28 minutes to manage $10^6$ elements.
 This means that the new algorithm is able to manage more elements in "reasonable" time.
 Clearly, these timings and these numbers could change if we use a different programming language (Java, in the present example), operating system (Windows, in our example), and processor (the old Pentium IV, in our example).
 Nevertheless we believe that they are interesting anyway because they provide a concrete picture of what it does mean a theoretical improvement like the one we showed in the above paragraphs on a real situation.
 It goes without saying that the life of a coder is typically not so easy because theoretically-good algorithms many times hide so many details that their engineering is difficult and big-O notation often turn out to be not much "realistic".
 Do not worry, we will have time in these lectures to look at these issues in more detail.